HyunjoJung/ExcelLinkExtractor/README.md

 ### Metrics

-Basic in-memory metrics are available at `/metrics` (counts, rows, bytes, errors) for local/ops inspection.
+Prometheus exposition is available at `/metrics` (powered by prometheus-net) with counters/histograms for extract/merge.
+Scrape with Prometheus or query locally with `curl http://localhost:5050/metrics`.

 ### Caching